G120 Quick Start Guide

 Iridium Set Up Check List

-3. If any input changes are required to be transmitted via Iridium (e.g. duress buttons), the input mask must be set.
+- If any input changes are required to be transmitted via Iridium (e.g. duress buttons), the input mask must be set.
 (See more about Bit Masks below)

-a) Represent your required bits in binary, e.g if we require Digital Inputs 2 and 3 to be sent when they become active over Iridium), the binary representation of this is 1100 - bits 3, 2, 1, 0.
+If we require Digital Inputs 2 and 3 to be sent when they become active over Iridium), the binary representation of this is 1100 - bits 3, 2, 1, 0.
 So if you need Digital input 1 and Ignition, You add the decimal value together to get the Input mask value which is 2.

 Binary bits are counted from right to left, and the right most (least significant) bit is bit 0